-All parents/guardians of both new and returning students must register students annually.
+All parents/guardians will need to register their students for the 2022-2023 school year during the spring and summer months.
 Parents/guardians will be able to begin registration online in the spring and finalize registration at their designated campus prior to the start of school.

 Perspectives will send more information regarding registration at the beginning of the summer.
 Unregistered students will not be allowed to start school until registration is completed.
 Students who have not completed registration prior to the first day of school may forfeit their seat.
 If the student should decide he or she wants to return to Perspectives Charter Schools, his or her name will be added to the current wait list, with re-admittance if space becomes available.

 Ninth-grade students that do not register prior to the first day of school will be projected to his or her neighborhood high school unless otherwise notified by the parent/guardian.